InfiniteGH/teyca-test/readme.md

 # Teyca test

-Тестовое задание для компании Teyca

 ## Install
-Install ruby 3.4.3
+1. Install ruby 3.4.3
-bundle install
+2. bundle install
-Add production database to the root and call it 'production.db' if you want to test API Сreate a .env file using .env.example as a template
+3. Add production database to the root and call it 'production.db' if you want to test API
+4. Сreate a .env file using .env.example as a template

 ## Testing
-Add test database to the root and call it 'test.db' Use command rspec <path_to_spec> for example rspec specs/controllers/operation_controller_spec.rb
+1. Add test database to the root and call it 'test.db'
+2. Use command rspec <path_to_spec> for example rspec specs/controllers/operation_controller_spec.rb